+Many songwriters want to become great songwriters.
+They want to hear their songs on the radio, but do they know what’s actually involved?
 How long will it take them to become a great songwriter?
-How many songs do they have to write before they start writing great songs?
+How many songs do they have to write before writing great songs?

-How long is a piece of string?
+So, how long is a piece of string?

 I’m going to use the analogy of wine-making for song-making.
-Ever made wine?
-Bet you’ve tasted a really great wine before.
-But have you thought how long it takes to create that great bottle of wine?
+Have you ever made wine?
+Bet you’ve tasted a great wine before.
+But have you thought about how long it takes to create that great bottle of wine?
 What went into the process to get to that point where you’re sitting around the table with your friends talking about how great this bottle of wine is?

 Last year, raging fires burnt so much of the crop around this area of the world.
 Trailing behind us on the ground are the abandoned rotten fruit caused by pesky birds that peck through the nets.
-These rotten fruits aren’t used to make the wine, but simply go back into the earth to nourish new growth.
+These rotten fruits aren’t used to make the wine but simply go back into the earth to nourish new growth.

-Because half of these Cabernet grapes are going to make a Rosé, we press the grapes straight away, which requires doing a light-footed Lucille Ball ‘dance’ in a bin of crushed grapes before the juice is siphoned into the fermenter.
-The other half of the Cabernet will sit in a barrel for 6 months to a year to age before bottling.
+Because half of these Cabernet grapes will make a Rosé, we press the grapes straight away.
+This requires a light-footed Lucille Ball ‘dance’ in a bin of crushed grapes before the juice is siphoned into the fermenter.
+The other half of the Cabernet will sit in a barrel for six months to a year to age before bottling.

 When you drink wine, you are experiencing the final product.
-You might be considering the taste, the mouthfeel, the bouquet, the label, the ratings and reviews, where it sat on the shelf at the shop… But have you considered what goes into the making of that great $25 bottle of wine?
-What happens before the wine makes it into that bottle, before you buy it and enjoy it with a group of friends around a dinner table?
+You might be considering the taste, the mouthfeel, the bouquet, the label, the ratings and reviews, where it sat on the shelf at the shop.
+But have you considered what goes into the making of that great $25 bottle of wine?
+What happens before the wine makes it into that bottle before you buy it and enjoy it with a group of friends around a dinner table?

 Becoming a great songwriter is much like producing fine wine